finnito/Science/content/12phy/as91172/markdown/atomic-structure.md

 ## Joseph Thomson (1856–1940)

-- A British physicist who discovered and whakamātaued with cathode rays.
+- A British physicist who discovered and experimented with cathode rays.
 It was found that these rays consisted of what are later called electrons by Thomson.
 - “An atom is a ball of positive charge with electrons dotted evenly through it like currants in a plum pudding.
 Overall, the atom is neutral”.

 ---